 Yes of course.
 All our practical courses can be taken both on your own boat or ours.
 However, if you require your ICC to be validated on craft over 10M LOA then this will need to be taken on a vessel over 10M.
 This can be done on our training vessel.

-Why not spend a day on the East Coast Motorboat Training vessel with one of our instructors?
-We can tailor clinics to your current level of experience and focus on how we can improve your skills on deckwork, crew safety, man overboard drills and helmsmanship or combine it with a run along the east coast.
+Why not spend a day with one of our instructors?
+We can tailor training to your current level of experience and focus on how we can improve your skills.
 Bring the whole family along and let them get some hands on experience under the watchful eye of the instructor.

-That’s fine.
-If you would like to drop us an email we will try to help you with your issue.
+Of course!
 If you just need an hour or so on a boat to support your learning we can easily organise some tuition tailor made for you.
-If we can’t answer your question we will do our utmost to put you in touch with someone that can.
-We have access to some very experienced instructors that have sailed around the world as well as some experienced engineers who are all happy to help.
+We have access to some very experienced instructors that have sailed around the world who are all happy to help.

 The ICC (International Certificate for Operators of Pleasure Craft) is a certificate for anyone who intends to use a boat abroad.
-We can offer ICC Inland Power endorsements when taken with the CENVI Examination.
+We can offer ICC Power endorsements for both Inland and Coastal waters.

-CEVNI (Européen des Voies de Navigation Intérieure) is the code governing navigation on the interconnected European inland waterways.
-This is a multiple choice exam paper for anyone who is looking to boat on the Inland Waterways of Europe.
-CEVNI is not covered in any of the RYA’s courses, even those specific to inland waterways.
+CEVNI (Européen des Voies de Navigation Intérieure) is not covered in any of the RYA’s courses, even those specific to inland waterways.
 It is therefore necessary to have a separate theory test on the CEVNI regulations.
 There is no separate CEVNI certificate or CEVNI endorsement.
-Passing the ICC CEVNI test simply allows the Inland category on your ICC to be validated, thereby indicating that you have demonstrated knowledge of the traffic regulations applicable on inland waters or Europe.
+Passing the CEVNI multiple choice exam paper simply allows the Inland category on your ICC to be validated, thereby indicating that you have demonstrated knowledge of the traffic regulations applicable on inland waters or Europe.